pytorch/torchtune/rfc_data.md

     - Tradeoff: Faster TTFB, no caching of entire dataset.
 Slower fine-tuning.

 The approach we take could dictate the design of sample packing API.
-Options are: a separate offline script, a boolean flag in the TuneDataset class, an entirely different dataset class.
+Options are: a separate offline script, a boolean flag in the Dataset class, an entirely different dataset class.

 On masking for packed samples: Because we have multiple samples in the same input,